b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 $P(A\ in\ CG) = \frac{1}{2} * \frac{1}{2} = \frac{1}{4} = 0.25$

-So it turns out that probabilities can be multiplied.
+So it turns out that probabilities can be multiplied (at least sometimes).

 ### Probability properties - summary {#sec:statistics_intro_probability_summary}